quyennguyen0403/blackjack-bot/README.md

 # Blackjack-Bot
-Creating a blackjack player using reinforcement learning
+Creating a blackjack player using reinforcement learning.